sequenceiq/blog/source/_posts/2014-07-23-schedulers-part-1.markdown

 capacity.CapacityScheduler (CapacityScheduler.java:addApplication(544)) - Accepted application application_1405323437551_0001 from user: hdfs, in queue: default
 ```
 ### APP_REMOVED
 The analogy is the same as between `NODE_ADDED` and `NODE_REMOVED`.
-Updates the queue metrics and notifies the parent's that and
-application finished, removes the application and sets its final state.
+Updates the queue metrics and notifies the parent's that an application finished, removes the application and sets its final state.

 ### APP_ATTEMPT_ADDED
 After the `APP_ADDED` event the application is in `inactive` mode.
-It means it won`t get any resources scheduled for it.
-Only by attempting
+It means it won`t get any resources scheduled for - only an attempt to run it.
-to run it.
 One application can have many attempts as it can fail for many reasons.
 ```
 rmapp.RMAppImpl (RMAppImpl.java:handle(639)) - application_1405323437551_0001 State change from SUBMITTED to ACCEPTED
 resourcemanager.ApplicationMasterService (ApplicationMasterService.java:registerAppAttempt(611)) - Registering app attempt : appattempt_1405323437551_0001_000001